Joanne P. McCallie: Personal life

 McCallie is the daughter of a Navy pilot, born in Monterey, CA and raised in Florida, New York, Texas, Rhode Island, and finally Maine, where her Mother (Father passed in 2021) and family still live.
 Fred Koerber, her high school coach, was the first person to suggest that she think about coaching someday, but it was years later at Auburn before she acted on the suggestion.

 McCallie is an active speaker within the community and for women's athletics.
 At MSU, McCallie created the "Choice Not Chance" philosophy, which focuses on making the correct choices in life.
 The philosophy has been widely used by McCallie, her staff and players, who have been very active in the area schools speaking about "CNC".

 In addition, McCallie's community service includes working with the Big Brothers Big Sisters "Jump" program; serving as the Honorary Chair for the Haven House — a shelter for homeless families in East Lansing, Michigan; serving as the Honorary Chair for the 2001 Crop Walk and the 2001–04 Memory Walks for Alzheimer's; and holding the Joanne P. McCallie Golf Challenge benefiting children and adolescents with cancer.

 While at Maine, she organized an event called "Realizing the Dream; Celebrating Women in Athletics" that featured speakers Dr. Donna Lopiano and Sheryl Swoopes.
 During the 1997–98 season, Dana Rae Warren filmed a documentary of the Maine women's basketball season.

 Joanne and her husband, John McCallie, Ph.D. and former professor of economics at the University of North Carolina at Chapel Hill, have a daughter, Madeline (Maddie, born in 1994), and a son, John Wyatt (Jack, born in 2000).

+Dr. McCallie was arrested for assault in 2007 when an incident at a Sarasota, Florida airport resulted in his biting an airport security guard.

 John McCallie's grandfather and grand-uncle, Spencer Jarnigan McCallie and James Park McCallie, were the founders of The McCallie School, a preparatory school for boys in Chattanooga, Tennessee.
 John's great-aunt Grace McCallie was one of the founders of the Girls Preparatory School, also in Chattanooga.